• Skip to primary navigation

 vegan dinuguan ingredients

-Pre-soak dried shiitake mushrooms and soy protein in 3-5 cups of water until soften.
-Then squeeze out water from mushroom and soy protein then slice it into small cubes.
+Pre-soak dried shiitake mushrooms and soy protein in 3-5 cups of water until softened.
+Then squeeze out the water from the mushroom and soy protein, and then slice it into small cubes.

 adding water to the black beans in a blender